petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 "—and with the domestic 'black bag' SSL key extraction program, we're up to 95% interception of—"

-The director was just wrapping up her presentation; Barbie reminded herself to ask her what supplier the purchasing department bought her cute pink laptop from.
+The director was just wrapping up her presentation.
+Barbie reminded herself to ask her where the purchasing department found a certified supplier for that cute pink laptop.

 <hr>